Fall Festivities: Celebrate Friendships with Fun Fall Events

 Summer’s over and you’ve stowed away the pool gear, taken care of the back-to-school supply list, and packed a sack lunch for your first grader.
 And even if you haven’t sent anyone back to school, fall is a great time to regroup and catch up on the things you may have neglected over the summer.
 If one of the things you’ve been meaning to do is gather your friends for a fun afternoon or evening, this may be the perfect time to host a girlfriend get-together.
-Here are some fresh ideas for fun you can bring to your neighborhood this autumn!
+Here are some fun activities with friends this autumn!

 Shop the Day Away

 With the holiday season looming, it’s nice to get a head start on your gift list.
 Chances are you know several people who work from home selling items—things like plastic storage containers, jewelry or children’s clothing.
 You’ve probably been invited to many of these home shows, or even been asked to host one.
 Consider hosting several on one day with a “Multi-vendor Open House.”
 The key to making this a fun and appealing afternoon is finding unique vendors to showcase.
 Many local artisans look for venues in which to display their wares, so inquire at local galleries for business cards of people who have interesting things to sell.
 By mixing an eclectic variety of vendors, you’re more likely to provide something for everyone.
 Make sure these business people are willing to share the day with several others selling items, too.
 To make it a profitable day for them, you need to invite lots of people, so think about the logistics of the day.
 Each vendor will want his or her own space.
 You may be able to use your patio or porch, too, if the weather is cooperating.
 Keep the refreshments simple and seasonal.
 If it’s a cool day, hot apple cider and warm cinnamon donuts wrapped in parchment paper would be festive fare and would free you up to mingle with your shoppers.